Physical activity level

-The physical activity level (PAL) is a way to express a person's daily physical activity as a number, and is used to estimate a person's total energy expenditure.
-In combination with the basal metabolic rate, it can be used to compute the amount of food energy a person needs to consume in order to maintain a particular lifestyle.
+The physical activity level (PAL) is a way to express a person's daily physical activity as a number and is used to estimate their total energy expenditure.
+In combination with the basal metabolic rate, it can be used to compute the amount of food energy a person needs to consume to maintain a particular lifestyle.

 Definition

 The physical activity level is defined for a non-pregnant, non-lactating adult as that person's total energy expenditure (TEE) in a 24-hour period, divided by his or her basal metabolic rate (BMR):

-The physical activity level can also be estimated based on a list of the (physical) activities a person performs from day to day.
+The level of physical activity can also be estimated based on a list of the physical activities a person performs from day to day.
 Each activity is connected to a number, the physical activity ratio.
 The physical activity level is then the time-weighted average of the physical activity ratios.

 Examples

 The following table shows indicative numbers for the Physical activity level for several lifestyles: